Welcome To

 Demographics & Community

-Schools include Township High School District 214, with community ties to John Hersey and Rolling Meadows High.
+Township High School District 214 runs the high schools here, with John Hersey and Rolling Meadows High among the well-known names.

 Population